sapphire-bt/lcn2kai-decompress/README.md

 **UPDATE:** Several months later (December 2021) I've made another attempt at figuring out the decompression method.
 Unfortunately the script still doesn't work, although I have corrected a couple of mistakes from my previous effort.

-At the moment, the script can successfully unpack the first 35 bytes of the PNG data (i.e. the PNG signature followed by the `IDHR` chunk, with an accurate CRC32).
+At the moment, the script can successfully unpack the first 35 bytes of the PNG data (i.e. the PNG signature followed by the `IHDR` chunk, with an accurate CRC32).
 As before, things then start to go wrong until an exception is raised, so there's probably an incorrect value somewhere...

 ## Background